-Professional Background: Mr. Rapley has served as a director of our company (including our predecessor) since September 2011.
+- Age: 73 - A director of our company. - Professional Background: Mr. Rapley has served as a director of our company (including our predecessor) since September 2011.
 Mr. Rapley founded Rapley Engineering Services, Inc. (RESI) and served as its CEO and President from 1985 to 1998.
 Mr. Rapley also served as Executive Vice President of Engineering of VECO Corp.
 Alaska (a company that acquired RESI in 1998) from January 1998 to December 2001.
-Mr. Rapley has served as the President and Chief Executive Officer of Rapley Consulting, Inc. since January 2000.

-Other Public Company Directorships: Mr. Rapley has served as a director of Liberty Interactive since July 2002, having previously served as a director during 1994.
-He has served as a director of LGP since June 2013, having previously served as a director of LGI, LGP's predecessor, from June 2005 to June 2013 and as a director of LGI's predecessor, LMI, from May 2004 to June 2005.

-Board Membership Qualifications: Mr. Rapley brings to our board the unique perspective of his lifelong career as an engineer.
+Mr. Rapley has served as the President and Chief Executive Officer of Rapley Consulting, Inc. since January 2000. - Other Public Company Directorships: Mr. Rapley has served as a director of Liberty Interactive since July 2002, having previously served as a director during 1994.
+He has served as a director of Liberty Global plc (LGP) since June 2013, having previously served as a director of Liberty Global, Inc. (LGI), LGP's predecessor, from June 2005 to June 2013 and as a director of LGI's predecessor, Liberty Media International, Inc. (LMI), from May 2004 to June 2005. - Board Membership Qualifications: Mr. Rapley brings to our board the unique perspective of his lifelong career as an engineer.
 The industries in which our company competes are heavily dependent on technology, which continues to change and advance.
 Mr. Rapley's perspectives assist the board in adapting to these changes and developing strategies for our businesses.